jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/3_Loadcase/0_Loadcase.typ

 To reduce training time, #glspl("gpu", long:true) @Kaur2023 @DeLuca2024 are essential processing resources.
 The widespread adoption of machine learning has driven advances in software frameworks that enable parallel training across multiple #glspl("gpu"), further accelerating model development @Paszke2019 @tensorflow2015_whitepaper @Sergeev2018 @link_ray2024 @link_deepspeed2024 @link_accelerate2024.
 Although the training phase of deep learning models can be time-intensive, the subsequent inference time is orders of magnitude lower @butt2021development.
 Inference, which refers to generating model outputs, can often be performed in real-time.
 Additionally, depending on the neural network architecture, models trained on multiple #glspl("gpu") may operate efficiently on a single #gls("gpu") or even a #gls("cpu", long:true).
-For models that fit within RAM (Random Access Memory), inference operations on standard #glspl("cpu") typically execute orders of magnitude faster than high-fidelity #gls("fem") @Mittelstedt2021 @Mittelstedt2022 @Werkle2021a @Hahn2018 @Langtangen2016 @Langtangen2019 @Dhondt2004 or #gls("cfd", long:true) simulations.
+For models that fit within RAM (Random Access Memory), inference operations on standard #glspl("cpu") typically execute orders of magnitude faster than high-fidelity #gls("fem", long:true) @Mittelstedt2021 @Mittelstedt2022 @Werkle2021a @Hahn2018 @Langtangen2016 @Langtangen2019 @Dhondt2004 or #gls("cfd", long:true) simulations.

 Significant computational speed improvements through machine learning applications have been realized in various fields.
 An example of this is found in a case study of particle accelerator simulations @Edelen2020.
 In their primary test case, while the physics simulation completed in 590 seconds using 8 computing cores, the neural network surrogate model executed in less than one millisecond on a single laptop core, representing a speedup of $cal(O)(10^6)$.